Ashinsarkarlahiri/Covid-19-trend-prediction-Project-M.L-/README.md

 # Project Overview:

-In this project I have basically executed the time-series task of forecasting Covid-19 cases by fbprohet time-series model and compared the trends across various countries:-
+In this project I have basically executed the time-series task of forecasting Covid-19 cases by fbprohet time-series model and compared the trends across various countries :-

 • Performed Exploratory data analysis, feature engineering and feature selection.